-Even though bee balm is used in fragrant oils and has many medicinal uses, many gardeners choose to grow it because it can benefit the other plants in your garden so much.
+Even though bee balm is used in fragrant oils (some very strongly scented oils, in fact!) and has many medicinal uses, many gardeners choose to grow it because it can benefit the other plants in your garden so much.

 The best way to enjoy all of the advantages that this herb has to offer is by pairing it with plant species that can benefit from the powerful effects of bee balm.

 Let’s take a look at some of the best bee balm companion plants to consider for a beautiful and pest-free garden.

 What Plants Work Well With Bee Balm?

 Before planning out your landscaping bee balm companions, you need to know how to care for bee balm and its growing conditions.
 There are several types of monarda, including monarda didyma, but all have the same general care guidelines.

 Bee balm is a very versatile companion plant because it can be successfully grown in the same bed as all other bee balm varieties as well as many different annuals, perennials, and herbs.

 The easiest way to find the best companions for your garden is by selecting species that have a similar growing requirement as bee balm.

 The bergamot plant grows at its best when it is established in full sun with a minimum of 6 hours of direct sunlight per day.
 You can establish this herb in partial shade but this will affect its ability to produce flowers and might make the herb vulnerable to powdery mildew.

 Bee balm should be grown in nutrient-rich, moist but well-draining soil and it prefers a neutral pH level.